 • Get family input on how we use our resources to support student achievement in March

-• Host regular Site Council meetings on The third Thursday of the following Months: October, January, February, April
+• Host regular Site Council meetings in the following Months: October, January, February, April

 All school staff members, families, and students understand the important role they each play in making sure students achieve success at our school.